 Applicants must be full-time undergraduate students attending a four-year accredited college or university that offers courses leading to a degree in science or engineering.
 Applicants must be within two (2) years of earning a B.S. or a B.A. in a field of science and engineering, including life science and science education by the time the award is received.
 Scholarship awards are made in the fall, with applications accepted during the summer.

-The Application Form, along with eligibility and application requirements, is available here.
+Detailed eligibility and application requirements are available here.

 THE SCHOLARSHIP AWARDS

 This scholarship award honors the late Thomas R. McGetchin, former Lunar and Planetary Institute Director, for his significant contributions in the area of volcanic and igneous processes, work accomplished through field, experimental, and theoretical investigations of volcanic activity on Earth, the Moon, and Mars.
 One-time award of $5000.

 During his 22 years of service to USRA, Sevier served as Acting Director of the Lunar and Planetary Institute and as Deputy Director of the Division of Space Life Sciences.
 This memorial scholarship award honors his dedication to education and advancements in aerospace technology.
 One-time award of $5000.

 - James B. Willett Educational Memorial Scholarship Award

 This scholarship award recognizes the efforts of the late James B. Willett, a noted astrophysicist who worked with USRA through the Jet Propulsion Laboratory and NASA Headquarters.
 One-time award of $5000.